gosupark27/gosupark27.github.io/_posts/2021-5-17-Settling-In.md

 ## Visiting Micah

 Today, I went over to Micah's to borrow some books on Clojure.
 Let's just say that it was a pleasant surprise when I pulled up to his place but I tried my best to act neutral.
-The views of the mountains are amazing and it was awesome to have a look at ~~Micah's office~~.
+The views of the mountains are amazing and it was awesome to have a look at Micah's ~~man cave~~ office.
 I am looking forward to going through the books and getting a deeper understanding of the ever-so _enigmatic_ Clojure.

 ## Today's Tasks
 1. Finish Euler #2